Guide: How to Separate 2.4 and 5GHz on Xfinity Routers or Modems

 To successfully separate your Wi‑Fi bands, you’ll need a few things:

-• A device connected to your home network.
+• A device connected to your home network with the Xfinity app installed.

 Additional Considerations